arq5x/gemini/docs/content/preprocessing.rst

 loading but they can be filtered out during the loading step by passing the ``--passonly`` flag to load.

+You can create a smaller, faster database if you dont need the genotype likelihoods format each sample by passing the `--skip-pls` flag.

 ================================
 Using multiple CPUs for loading